Nick Fozzard: St Helens

-During his spell with St. Helens he won numerous honours, including the World Club Challenge and the Challenge Cup.
-He also played in 2008's Super League XIII Grand Final defeat by the Leeds Rhinos.
+Fozzard missed most of the 2008 season after suffering a serious knee injury.
+He returned in time for the end of the season, helping the team secure a fourth consecutive League Leaders' Shield.
+He also played in the 2008 Super League Grand Final defeat by the Leeds Rhinos.

+Later career

 On 19 September 2008 Fozzard signed for Hull Kingston Rovers for the 2009 Super League campaign.

 It was confirmed on 20 September 2009, that Fozzard would return to St. Helens after being released by Hull Kingston Rovers on the final year of his contract.
 Following a poor start to the 2010 season, Fozzard was dropped by coach Mick Potter.

 Fozzard joined Castleford Tigers on a one-year deal on 16 September 2010.
 He retired in 2012 due to a serious shoulder injury.